PwC Middle East’s ‘Future Ready MENA’ report, calls for investment in entrepreneurial skills to unlock youth potential

 - Mastery of emerging technologies such as AI and digital platforms is seen as critical to future readiness, particularly as over a billion jobs globally are expected to be disrupted by 2030.

-Riyadh, Saudi Arabia - PwC Middle East has released a new repor titled "Why entrepreneurial capabilities are key to empowering MENA’s youth”, spotlighting the urgent need to equip MENA’s youth with the skills, behaviours and traits that drive entrepreneurial success.
+Riyadh, Saudi Arabia - PwC Middle East has released a new r eport titled "Why entrepreneurial capabilities are key to empowering MENA’s youth”, spotlighting the urgent need to equip MENA’s youth with the skills, behaviours and traits that drive entrepreneurial success.

 The report’s framework is rooted in insights from 19 interviews with entrepreneurs and leaders across government, education and private sectors, including founders of high-growth startups, policymakers from the UAE Ministry of Economy, and executives from tech firms like Talabat, Augustus Media and Ogilvy.
 The recommendations are designed to help governments, educators and businesses act decisively and collaboratively.